-This was explicitly done to maximise the 2000~2500 cc class of the new Group B regulations, which demanded a multiplication factor of 1.4 for forced induction engines (1778 cc x 1.4 = 2489 cc), and would allow the car to weigh as little as 890 kg (1960 lb).
-In doing so, Ford had created the powerful BDT engine: a unit that was originally expected to reliably achieve up to 350 BHP.
+This was explicitly done to maximise the 2000~2500 cc class of the new Group B regulations, which demanded a multiplication factor of 1.4 for forced induction engines (1778 cc x 1.4 = 2489 cc) and would allow the car to weigh as little as 890 kg (1960 lb).
+In doing so Ford had created the powerful BDT engine: a unit that was originally expected to reliably achieve upwards of 350 BHP in international specs.
 Although the engine was officially a 1.8L, Ford decided to use the “RS1700T” moniker to differentiate the new rally car from the previous generation RS1800 model.

-There was a lot of pressure on the Boreham bunch to start showing results of the project so, six weeks before the planned first test at the 1982 Tour de Corse, they rushed preparations of two cars (one RS1700T and one RS2300 “Hart”) to begin testing in the Portugal Rally instead.
+There was a lot of pressure on the Boreham bunch to start showing concrete results of the project so, six weeks before the first test planned at the 1982 Tour de Corse, they rushed preparations of two cars (one RS1700T and one RS2300 “Hart”) to begin testing in the Portugal Rally instead.
 That event would also allow Ford to pit the car in direct competition with the four-wheel drive Audi quattro and compare stage times on gravel.

 Meanwhile, four road versions of the car were produced for various durability and safety tests, three were RHD, one LHD.
 Plans to begin production of the 200 homologation units at the Saarlouis plant in Germany were in the final phase when the news came from Ford’s upper management that they now wanted a four-wheel drive car.
-Upon advice from the engineers, Ford originally approved a two-step program for the RS1700T; for the 1983 season, they would go forward competing with the rear-wheel drive version while developing a four-wheel drive system, then produce a second batch of 200 homologation cars (these would be four-wheel drive) which should be ready to compete in 1984.
+Upon advice from the engineers, the Blue Oval’s brass approved a two-step program for the RS1700T; for the 1983 season, they would go forward competing with the rear-wheel drive version while developing a four-wheel drive system, then produce a second batch of 200 homologation cars (these would be four-wheel drive) which should be ready to compete in 1984.
 A few months later, Ford appointed a new motorsport director, Stuart Turner, who would scrap all the plans for the RS1700T in favour of developing a brand new and entirely bespoke rally car from scratch.